Without Reservations: Production

 The film was originally budgeted at $1.1 million and was titled Thanks, God!
 I'll Take it from Here.

 The Arrowhead Pictures motion-picture studio shown in the opening shot is the actual RKO Radio Pictures building at 780 Gower Street in Hollywood.

-Reception
+Box office

 The film returned a profit of $342,000.

+Critical reception

+Variety, "Mervyn LeRoy’s direction doesn’t miss a bet in underlying the laughs with a solid feeling of reality."

+The New York Times, "But in spite of its repetitive nature and some painfully contrived sequences, there is a great deal in "Without Reservations" that is glib and engaging fun."